POTSandSTOP/Maker_LED_Matrix_64/README.md

+**This is an old library.
+Please use:** https://github.com/e-radionicacom/Maker-Display-Arduino-Library

 # Maker LED Matrix Display Arduino Library

-**This is an old library.
-Please use: https://github.com/e-radionicacom/Maker-Display-Arduino-Library **

 ## Description and details
 This library used to control e-radionica Maker LED Matrix Display module equipped with 32x9 or 64x9 LED matrix, ESP8266 with Arduino Bootloader, two or four IS31FL3731 Charleplexed LED controllers and a lithium battery charger.